kailash-manasarovar/statement/docs/timeline/2024/april.md

 - I don't remember getting home.
 - The guitarist is someone I've never seen before but he has been invited to Bali by Polygon and I will recognize him as one of [the Spanish engineers in Bali](may.md#bali) and be pretty confused about seeing him there until June 2026 when his presence in Bali suddenly makes perfect sense.

-### Prepped for sedated orgasms at the Polygon conference in Bali
+### Prepped for sedated orgasms while being raped at the Polygon conference in Bali

 - This man the busker, and others, walk me home sedated.
 - I am animal-trained all night by them to have multiple orgasms while sedated (no higher mind function, no ability to consent to what's happening to me, rape).